ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ```
 Exceeding the connection limit for your deployment can cause your database to be unreachable by your applications.

-You can check the number of connections to your deployment with the admin user, `psql`, and `pg_stat_database`.
+You can check the number of connections to your deployment with the admin user, `mysql`, and `pg_stat_database`.
 ```sql
 SELECT count(distinct(numbackends)) FROM pg_stat_database;
 ```